neu-se/CS4530-CS5500-Spring-2021/assignments/hw2.md

 Parts 1 and 2 should be submitted together on GradeScope.
-To submit Parts 1 and 2: run the command `npm run-script pack` in your project directory, which will create a zip file that is properly structured for submission.
-Submit this zip file to the assignment "Homework 2 (Parts 1 and 2)" on GradeScope.
+To submit Parts 1 and 2: run the command `npm run-script pack` in your project directory, which will create a zip file that is properly structured for submission. **Important**: GradeScope only accepts .zip files, *not* .tgz files - if you run `npm pack`, you will get a .tgz file, and it will not be accepted by GradeScope.
+Please be sure to run `npm run-script pack`.
+Submit this zip file to the assignment "Homework 2 (Parts 1 & 2)" on GradeScope.
 GradeScope will provide you with feedback on your submission, providing a numeric score for Part 1 and Part 2 of:
 * 2 (Satisfactory)
 * 1 (Meets minimum expecations)